-- structured to provide participants with on-going support throughout their first year.
-You will have a go-to person in the Office of Undergraduate Education (OUE) with whom you have already established a working relationship.
+structured to provide participants with on-going support throughout their first year.
+You will have a go-to person in the office of Academic Engagement and Transition Program (AETP) with whom you have already established a working relationship.

 The Discovery Scholars Living-Learning Community (LLC)

-- provides students with on-going support from staff in OUE.
+provides students with on-going support from staff in AETP.